timothymayor/backend-docker-sample/README.md

 ## Accepting connections

 If your frontend is not running in the same origin, run the server with `FRONT_URL=<front-url> npm start` (without < >) to allow cross-origin requests.

+## This is the Team Fedora Task Submit